Jollybomber/CVWO/README.md

 Before starting up the server, a database has to be created and "goose postrges {database url} up" must be entered in the terminal.

+Packages should be installed according to the package.json and go.mod files.

 ###Features of the app